kokkos/kokkos-comm/README.md

 - [ ] MPI Communicator wrapper

 - [ ] Packing
+  - [x] Tentative `Packer` interface.
-  - [ ] first pass could be a MpiDatatypePacker which just constructs an MPI Datatype matching the mdspan and hands it off to MPI to deal with the non-contiguous data
+  - [x] Packer::MpiDatatype which just constructs an MPI Datatype matching the mdspan and hands it off to MPI to deal with the non-contiguous data
+  - [x] Packer::DeepCopy uses `Kokkos::deep_copy` to handle packing and unpacking of non-contiguous `Kokkos::View`
     - [ ] second pass would be to somehow associate a Kokkos memory space with the `mdspan` so we know how to allocate intermediate packing buffers
-- [x] use `Kokkos::deep_copy` to handle packing and unpacking of non-contiguous `Kokkos::View`
   - When non-contiguous views are passed to an MPI function, a temporary contiguous view of matching extent is allocated, and `Kokkos::deep_copy` is used to pack the data.
 - [x] "Immediate" functions (e.g. `isend`) return a `KokkosComm::Req`, which can be `wait()`-ed to block until the input view can be reused. `Req` also manages the lifetimes of any intermediate views needed for packing the data, releasing those views when `wait()` is complete.
 - [x] `KokkosComm::Traits` is specialized for `Kokkos::View` and `mdspan`